 Dhia duit!
 (Hello!)

 Welcome to the Ireland Travel FAQs page!
-If you have questions about family travel in Ireland, it’s likely you’ll find the answer you seek here.
-And if you don’t, just send an email to jody(at)irelandfamilyvacations(dot)com or use the easy contact form.
+If you have questions about family travel in Ireland, it’s likely you’ll find the answer you seek here- just click the topic to open the Ireland travel tips links!
+If you don’t find an answer to your question, just send an email to jody(at)irelandfamilyvacations(dot)com or use the easy contact form.
 I will reply directly to you and maybe add your question to this page- because if you need an answer, it’s likely someone else does, too!

 When is the best time to visit Ireland?

 I’ve visited Ireland in every season and can honestly say that there is no bad time to vacation in Ireland!
 Much of this decision depends on how much you want to spend, what you wish to see and do, and when you can get away.

 For the best bargain, visit in the low season- November thru early March.
 Days are shorter and some attractions may be closed.
 This is an ideal time to visit Dublin.

 Is money no object?
 Visit during high season- late May thru August.